East Asia 1907: Anglo-French Agreement on Siam

 The Qing dynasty and the British Empire signed the Convention Between Great Britain and China Respecting Tibet, reaffirming the Chinese possession of Tibet.
 The British agreed not to interfere in Tibet, while China confirmed that it would not permit any other foreign state to do so.
 This Convention succeeded the 1904 Treaty of Lhasa between Tibet and Britain.

-Following the terms of the Entente Cordiale, the French Republic and the United Kingdom establish spheres of influence in the Kingdom of Siam.
-The British recognize French influence to the east of the River Menam basin; in turn, the French recognize British influence to the west of the Menam basin.
-Both parties disclaim any idea of annexing Siamese territory.
+Following the terms of the Entente Cordiale, the French Republic and the United Kingdom established spheres of influence in the Kingdom of Siam.
+The British recognized French influence to the east of the River Menam basin; in turn, the French recognized British influence to the west of the Menam basin.
+Both parties disclaimed any idea of annexing Siamese territory.